 Here’s the email memo Jobs sent to Apple employees today.
 Team,At my request, the board of directors has granted me a medical leave of absence so I can focus on my health.
 I will continue as CEO and be involved in major strategic decisions for the company.I have asked Tim Cook to be responsible for all of Apple’s day to day operations.
 I have great confidence that Tim and the rest of the executive management team will do a terrific job executing the exciting plans we have in place for 2011.I love Apple so much and hope to be back as soon as I can.
 In the meantime, my family and I would deeply appreciate respect for our privacy.Steve While it’s unclear what the reason is for the medical leave, Jobs’ previous medical history includes Pancreatic cancer as well as a liver transplant.

 But Fortune contributor Doron Levin reports new information today about Jobs' previous leave in 2009.
 In addition to Jobs' liver transplant in Tennessee, he also "took an unpublicized flight to Switzerland to undergo an unusual radiological treatment at the University of Basel for neuroendocrine cancer," according to Jerry York, a former Apple director who died in 2010.
-Fortune is careful not to say specifically that Jobs received this treatment, just that he flew there and sought it.
 5 Facts About Apple Chief Steve Jobs' Health.
 How Steve Jobs Got Sick, Got Better, And Decided To Save Some Lives.
 We published a version of this story last spring, when the organ donor law cleared the California state senate's health committee.